BeauJoh/thesis/source/11-chapter-3-ode.md

 Examining the `crc` benchmark is examined in greater detail in Figure \ref{fig:time-crc} as problem size increases.

 Figures\ \ref{fig:time-medium} (h) (\texttt{nw}) and \ref{fig:time-fixed} (d) (\texttt{swat}) both represent Dynamic Programming.
-The order of performance results is also similar, with the newest Nvidia GPUs performing best, the different generations of CPUs falling around the older GPUs and the MIC being the worst performed by a large margin (30%).
+The order of performance results is also similar, with the newest Nvidia GPUs performing best, the different generations of CPUs falling around the older GPUs and the MIC being the worst performer by a large margin (30%).
 The ordering of performance of devices between both benchmarks is similar.
 It is equally interesting to note that \ref{fig:time-fixed} (a) (\texttt{gem}) and \ref{fig:time-fixed} (a) (\texttt{nqueens}) also have a similar ordering of fastest accelerator devices.